 If you've ever been stung by a yellow jacket, then you know exactly why these artificial wasp nests are getting quite the "buzz" from customers.
 Also, it's time to save the bees!
 We love this non-toxic deterrent.
 No one wants to hurt a beehive.
 We need these pollinators (but not too close to our patios), especially if a family member has a horrible insect sting allergy.

-You may already have existing nests if you didn't have a fake hornet nest up early spring.
+You may already have existing nests (wasp or hornet nests) if you didn't put a fake wasp nest up in early spring.
 Like many households, I grew up with wasp spray in the garage or under the kitchen sink.
-Before you can use a hanging wasp deterrent, you have to take down old nests.
+Before you can use a hanging wasp deterrent, you have to take down old nests from last year.

 Good ol' wasp repellent spray can kill many species of wasps quickly.